pheobeayo/pheobeayo/README.md

 - 😄 Pronouns: She/Her

-- 👯 I’m looking to contribute to open source and team up on cool Web2 and Web3 projects.
+- 👯 I’m looking to contribute to open-source projects and team up on cool Web2 and Web3 projects.

 - ⚡ Fun fact: When I'm not coding, I love reading up and teaching!